ItzBlackCat/My-Sound-Space-Maps/README.md

 ## About Sound Space and others related
 ### **Disclaimers: All of these are credit to the owners, I don't own it**

-Official game Sound Space is currently down due to Roblox update previously.
-Join these servers to get further infomations.
+Official game Sound Space is coming back soon on June 1st!

 * [**Sound Space Studio**](https://discord.gg/soundspace) (**Official Server**)
 * [**Sound Space Quantum Editor**](https://discord.gg/9y94aM8deW)